mrbeepbeep/hustle-castle-auto-dice-memu/README.md

 # hustle-castle-auto-dice-memu
-Tool for using dice in the Hustle Castle adventure event
+Tool for using dice in the Hustle Castle adventure event.
+Selectable options include teleport to Hall of Destiny, Fire Arena or Craft workshop.
+Optional ticket use in Hall of Destiny.
+If there are any issues or you get any false positives flagging up malware or virus issues you can contact me at mrbeepbeepp@gmail.com

 1) Set display to the following size: